1. Find the optimistic viewpoint in a negative situation.

 What is one opportunity within this situation?

-2. Cultivate and live in a positive environment.
+2. Cultivate a positive environment.

 Who you choose to spend your time with and the input you get from further away like the TV, the internet and magazines will have a huge effect on your outlook.